Our law firm truly believes in doing what is best for our clients, and we strive to help everyone get the justice that they deserve.

 In divorce mediation, both spouses must meet with a trained, neutral mediator in an informal setting to settle their issues and record the settlement in an agreement.
 After the couple has prepared the agreement, they can file an “uncontested” divorce with the court.
 The court often fast-tracks uncontested cases since everything has already been worked out in advance.
 In this case, judges can finalize the divorce within a few months.
-In that case, see if matrimonial law firm in Suffolk County NY, can help you!
+In that case, see if a matrimonial law firm in Suffolk County NY, can help you!matrimonial law firm in Suffolk County NY

-A mediator can help you and your spouse reaches an agreement on the issues that need resolving to finalize a divorce.
+A mediator can help you and your spouse agree on the issues that need the resolution to finalize a divorce.
 Important decisions such as child custody, child support, and property division may need to be settled in mediation.
 Mediators do not make decisions or offer legal advice.
 They simply serve as facilitators to help the divorcing spouses reach an agreement best for their situation.

 Benefits of Divorce Mediation At Matrimonial Law Firm in Suffolk County NY

-Settling a divorce through matrimonial law firm in Suffolk County NY, is a better route for many couples for several reasons.
+Settling a divorce through a matrimonial law firm in Suffolk County NY is a better route for many couples for several reasons.

 Mediating your divorce rather than litigating it can serve couples in many ways for different reasons.
 It can be less time-consuming and stressful for many people.